TITANIC-YELLOW/FEM/README.md

 ## PyramidInt64.pyd
 A function named *IntInPyramid* in *PyramidInt64.pyd* was created to calculate triple integration of the correlation function f (x, y, z) within the pyramid-shaped element.

-It takes a function name as a parameter,

-and returns a *float* type result, which is the integration value of the function in the standard integral domain.
+It takes a function name as a parameter(or a lambda function is OK), and returns a *float* type result, which is the integration value of the function in the standard integral domain.

 ### The standard integral domain of pyramid-shaped element
 ```python